tensorlayer/TensorLayer/docs/user/tutorial.rst

 top of ``network``.
 ``n_units`` simply gives the number of units for this fully-connected layer.
-``act`` takes an activation function, several of which are defined in :mod:`tensorflow.nn` and `tlayer.activation`.
+``act`` takes an activation function, several of which are defined in :mod:`tensorflow.nn` and `tunelayer.activation`.
 Here we've chosen the rectifier, so we'll obtain ReLUs.
 We'll now add dropout of 50%, another 800-unit dense layer and 50% dropout
 again: